garydunkerley/garydunkerley.github.io/_pages/about.md

 If at all.
 Either you had no purpose\
 Or the purpose is beyond the end you figured\
 And is altered in fulfillment.
 There are other places\
-Which also are the world's end..."
+Which also are the world's end...
 \
 - T.S.
 Eliot, "Little Gidding"